Commentary: Myanmar domestic worker's death and the problem with the bystander effect

 SINGAPORE: Singapore woke up to the horrific details of Piang Ngaih Don’s death last week.

-Ms Piang was a foreign domestic worker who had left her toddler in Myanmar to find employment in Singapore.
+Piang Ngaih Don was a foreign domestic worker who had left her toddler in Myanmar to find employment in Singapore.

 A year later, she died at the hands of her employers.